Tips for first-time buyers

-To maximise the amount you can borrow you would have no debt.
-Any outstanding debt will reduce the amount you will be able to borrow.
+To maximise the amount you can borrow, ideally you would have no debt.
+Debt will reduce the amount you can borrow.
 It’s not always possible to have zero outstanding credit but planning well in advance to reduce your borrowing will help.
 We don’t recommend taking out any new loans just before applying for a mortgage.

 HP Agreements (car / shopping) ?

 Proving your income

 - Guaranteed or regular overtime/bonus that can be proved

 - Self-Employed (three years self assessment statements)

 Bank statements (three months where your income is paid into).
 Your bank statements must match your pay slips.
 They will also get scrutinised for other spending, so not declaring a credit card, childcare payments and regular online spending at gala bingo will affect your affordability!

 Keep your documents in a safe place and ready to go

 - Proof of address: Bills (electricity/gas, credit card, mobile phone)

 If you don’t drive and have never been abroad, it would be worth your while getting a passport.